hartwigmedical/hmftools/sv-linx/README.md

 - mysql://ensembldb.ensembl.org:3337/homo_sapiens_core_89_37
 - mysql://ensembldb.ensembl.org:3306/homo_sapiens_core_102_38

-By default LINX will use versiopn 37, but this can be overridden using the ref_genome_version config described above.
+By default LINX will use version 37, but this can be overridden using the ref_genome_version config described above.

 Note that ENST00000467125 is blacklisted from Ensembl as it is shares a splice boundary with a chimeric pathogenic GOPC_ROS1 fusion transcript.

 ## Outputs
-Linx writes all output to tsv files, each of which is decribed below.
+Linx writes all output to tsv files, each of which is described below.

 ### SV Annotations